c4s4/neon/doc/reference.md

 delete
 ------

-Delete a directory recursively.
+Delete files or directories (recursively).

 Arguments:

-- delete: directory or list of directories to delete.
+- delete: glob to select files or directory to delete.
+- dir: the root directory for glob (as a string, optional).
+- exclude: globs of files to exclude (as a string or list of strings, optional).

 Examples:

     # delete build directory
     - delete: "#{BUILD_DIR}"
+    # delete all XML files except 'foo.xml'
+    - delete:  "**/*.xml"
+      exclude: "**/foo.xml"

 Notes:

-- Handle with care, this is recursive!
+- Handle with care, directories are deleted recursively!

 execute
 -------